-General rules and regulations governing residence on campus are included in the residence hall section of the Student Handbook, which is available on the McKendree web site.
-It is assumed that students submitting a residence hall contract understand and approve the rules and regulations which govern campus residency, particularly as they apply to McKendree's status as an alcohol-free campus and to its inter-hall visitation program.
+General rules and regulations governing residence on campus are included in the residence hall section of the Student Handbook.
+Copies of this handbook are available from the Office of Admissions.
+It is assumed that students submitting a residence hall contract understand and approve the rules and regulations which govern campus residency, particularly as they apply to McKendree's status as an alcohol-free campus and to its interhall visitation program.